darioristic/darioristic.com/src/pages/index.md

 Specializing in digital innovation and solving problems that other people avoid.
 I have worked in all type of environments from dark rooms, and noisy NOCs to fancy corporation.
 I have worked solo, in small or big teams, in globally and locally distributed remote teams, and incorporated high-stakes fast-paced startups.

 ## Work
+An entrepreneur who loves a challenge.
+Enjoys building and developing online businesses and products, finding creative solutions to problems.
 Vast experience in building complete businesses, from a startup to an established company phase, proves my ability to assemble high-quality teams of associates, who use technology to drive innovation and solve complex business problems today.
 Defining client-friendly products in collaboration with interdisciplinary teams in a completely agile work environment.

 </section><section>